(A) This rule sets forth:

-(i) The original certification letter or letter for children from ORR is to be used in place of immigration documentation from USCIS.
+(i) The original certification letter or notarized letter from the ORR for a child is to be used in place of immigration documentation from USCIS.
 Retain a copy in the case file.
-Victims of trafficking are not required to provide any other immigration documents to receive benefits.
+A victim of trafficking is not required to provide any other immigration documents to receive benefits.

 (ii) The SAVE system does not contain information about victims of trafficking.

 (e) Other documentation as prescribed or allowed by federal law.

 (f) An indefinite detainee may not have documentation of original immigration status, and should instead present the following documentation, available from the ORR:

 (i) I-220B (order of supervision), which must include the person's A-number and notation concerning exclusion, deportation, or removal; or

 (ii) I-766 (employment authorization document) which must show 8 U.S.C.
 1231(a)(7) (as in effect October 1, 2019) as the provision of law authorizing employment.

 (3) When the individual's eligibility is based upon the veteran status of the individual, the individual's parent, or the individual's spouse, veteran status is verified by viewing an original or certified copy of the veteran's discharge paper, United States department of defense form DD-214 (undated).

 (G) If the administrative agency has been unable to verify satisfactory immigration status through the electronic eligibility system, and the individual has not provided verification as described in paragraph (F)(2) of this rule, the administrative agency: